Lucy Somerset

-Lady Lucy Neville, Baroness Latimer (c.
+Lady Lucy Neville, Baroness Latimer (née Somerset; c.
 1524 – 23 February 1583) was an English noblewoman and the daughter of Henry Somerset, 2nd Earl of Worcester and his second wife, Elizabeth Browne.
 Lucy served as a Maid of Honour to Queen Consort Katherine Howard.
 Lucy married in 1545, John Neville, 4th Baron Latimer, the stepson of King Henry's sixth consort Catherine Parr to whom Lucy served in the capacity of Lady-in-waiting.

 Family

 Lucy Somerset was born about 1524 to Henry Somerset, 2nd Earl of Worcester, and his second wife, Elizabeth Browne, the daughter of Sir Anthony Browne, Governor of Queenborough and Lieutenant of Calais and his second wife, Lucy Neville, daughter of John Neville, 1st Marquess of Montagu.
 Montagu was a brother to Lady Alice FitzHugh, great-grandmother of Queen Consort Katherine Parr.
 Through Lucy's aunt's marriage to Sir Charles Brandon, later Duke of Suffolk, she was a first cousin of Anne Brandon, and her younger sister, Mary.